prometheus/proposals/proposals/0048-otel_delta_temporality_support.md

 This also does not work for samples missing StartTimeUnixNano.

-#### Map non-monotonic delta counters to gauges

-Mapping non-monotonic delta counters to gauges would be problematic, as it becomes impossible to reliably distinguish between metrics that are non-monotonic deltas and those that are non-monotonic cumulative (since both would be stored as gauges, potentially with the same metric name).
-Different functions would be needed for non-monotonic counters of differerent temporalities.

 ### Delta metric type alternatives

 #### Add delta `__type__` label values